St Peters Church in early spring

 Westleton 100 Club

 The 100 club is a joint venture between the Church and Village Hall.
 The proceeds are shared equally between them.
-To see the winners click on the links to the left..
+To see the winners click on the link in the box at the top left of this page.